 A business continuity plan is a document that sets out how business processes will continue during a time of emergency or crisis.
-It acts as a blueprint for restoring vital business activities appropriately, and in good time, if disruption occurs.
+It is a blueprint for restoring vital business activities appropriately, and in good time, if disruption occurs.

 How do you write a business continuity plan?

-The basis for business continuity planning often stems out of two linked, but distinct practices:
+The basis for business continuity planning are often two linked, but distinct practices:

 - the risk assessment - which shows you what kinds of incidents you might face